TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 This controller shall implement safety controls to prevent overheating of the controller to minimize operating risks.

 [Software]
-This controller shall have preprogrammed power settings to ensure a user friendly and safe heating operation.

--> add stuff about LCD or keypad input or whatever
+The controller shall have software to convert the deserved temperature to power level as well as the sensors to useable values.
+The keypad stall switch the mode of the LCD and enter the desired temperature.
+The lcd shall display the desired temperature and the values of the sensors

 [PCB]